 My friends make fun of me because I haven’t had McDonald’s in years… and every once in a while I get responses like: “Oh I would love to be like that, but I just don’t know where to start,” or “It’s too much work.”
 Or “It’s too expensive.”

 So here are six tips to a greener lifestyle.
 I’m not an expert, but I have been doing this for a long time so I like to think that I know a little bit.

-I think the challenge for some people is that they get overwhelmed with all of the products they would like to change and then they just throw their hands in the air and say forgedaboudit!
-I can see how that would be overwhelming.
-There is no shortage of products on the market that claim to be green (and that aren’t…).
+I think the challenge of switching to a greener lifestyle for some people is that they get overwhelmed with all of the products they would like to change and then they just throw their hands in the air and say forgedaboudit!

-My advice is do take one product in your house and switch it.
+My advice is to take one product in your house and switch it.
 Just one at a time.
 See that bright blue dish detergent by your sink?
 Use it up and then when it’s time to get a new bottle, buy something more natural.
 (I’ll put a list of what I use for everything in another post).